Enable Matplotlib Jupyter Widget Backend

 'kwargs': some_dict,}

 Where some_list is a list of observable names, this can be any combination of scalar, equal-time, or time-displaced observables.
-They are be read by py_alf.ana.ReadObs.
+They are being read by py_alf.ana.ReadObs.
 These Jackknife bins as well as kwargs from some_dict are handed to some_function with a separate call for each bin.
 Currently, only scalars and 1d arrays are supported as return value of some_function.
 We go through some examples to make this procedure clearer.

 We start with an empty dictionary, which will hold all the custom observable definitions: